Spain flag Spain Beach Holidays

 Good to know:

-Declare cash or travellers cheques if the value is 10,000 euros or more when entering Spain.
+You must declare any cash or travellers cheques if the total value is 10,000 euros or more upon entry to avoid seizure.

 Safety in Spain